hwp9000/discord.js/README.md

 ```
 *note: some of our variables are unused right now, but can be used down the road in future tutorials.*

-4. Run your bot, you should see the following message when you type (prefix)help:
+4. Run your bot, you should see the following message when you type (prefix)help.

 ![how it should look](https://i.imgur.com/JAx2u1V.png)